weichweich/Pi-Timeswitch/README.md

 # Only on Raspberry Pi:
 sudo apt-get install python-dev
 pip install rpi.gpio
 ~~~

-If the RPi.GPIO is not installed, the programm will use a mockup (which won't switch anything and just logges switching attempts).
+If the RPi.GPIO is not installed, the program will use a mockup (which won't switch anything and just logs switching attempts).

 ### Prepare Ember-Client